Dallinger/Dockerfiles/README.md

 Docker-Toolbox is the recommended version for Windows 7 and the newer Docker Community Edition/Docker for Windows will not install on Windows 7.

 The dd_run.py script setup has not been tested on Windows 10.
-(With the exception of integrating microsoft-edge command line syntax into the script, syntax tested in a Windows 10 VM)
+(With the exception of integrating microsoft-edge command line syntax into the script, syntax tested in a Windows 10 VM).
+Windows 10 may require you to install virtualbox and setup a docker-machine by yourself.
+See https://docs.docker.com/machine/get-started/#prerequisite-information and the Mac OSX installation instructions for more info.

 The dd_run.py script has been tested with Python 2.7.12, however provisions were made in the script to work with Python 3 (not explicitly tested)

+Tested on Ubuntu 16.04.
+Firefox has been found to be the most dependable browser as Google Chrome and Opera both polluted the terminal with their own output, blocking the script from running correctly until the browser window was closed.
+This may have been due to running Ubuntu in a VM however, more testing has not been done.

 ## Reference of useful docker-compose commands